 - This episode of Mr Deity hangs a lampshade on the phenomenon; it ends with a begging segment explaining that if you hate the show, loathe the begging segments, and are still watching anyway, there are trained psychiatric professionals who can help you.

 - On The Angry Video Game Nerd website, people frequently come into unrelated videos (such as "Board James") and bash them because they aren't AVGN.
-This usually attracts at least one or two comments saying, "Just don't watch the non AVGN-videos."
+This usually attracts at least one or two comments saying that they don't have to watch the non-AVGN videos.

 - A web series based on the sequel for PAYDAY: The Heist is constantly harped on for being "bad", yet most of the people who complain about the quality of the series keep watching every new episode that is released just so that they can justify their constant complaining.

 - Greg Farshtey, writer of LEGO's now canceled BIONICLE line, has offered this suggestion on the BZPower forums regarding his online serials that have gotten mixed reviews.

 - Deconstructed by PIEGUYRULZ in 6 Reasons Why the "Don't Like, Don't Watch" Argument is Hilariously Idiotic.

 - Many Go Animate videos will have videos or descriptions proclaiming that one should "respect [their] opinions", essentially saying that those who complain about their videos are "baby show lovers".